-To protect yourself against any potential eviction proceedings Himmelstein emphasizes there should be no paperwork whatsoever that connects you to a secondary address, whether it's a driver's license, voter registration, mail forwarding, or a tax return.
+To protect yourself against any potential eviction proceedings Himmelstein emphasizes there should be no paperwork whatsoever connecting you to a secondary address, whether it's a driver's license, voter registration, mail forwarding, or a tax return.
 “You should look on paper like you reside 100 percent in New York," he says.

-Ideally, you’d also have a letter from a doctor saying the move was done on the advice of a physician, Himmelstein says.
+Ideally you would also have a letter from a doctor saying the move was done on the advice of a physician, Himmelstein says.